Prounckk/eremeev/content/posts/golang-test-coverage-github-action.md

 ```
 go test ./... -coverprofile coverage.out
 ```
 This will test all files and generate a file `coverage.out` with results.
-You can name the file as you wish.
+You can name the file as you wish, like `tests.txt`

 ```
 COVERAGE=`go tool cover -func=coverage.out | grep total: | grep -Eo '[0-9]+\.[0-9]+'`
 echo $COVERAGE
 ```
-Then parse the results and assign them to the new variable `COVERAGE`.
+Then let's parse the results and assign them to the new variable `COVERAGE`.
 Again, feel free to rename it as you wish.

 ## Let's build!